sonv/Vevoicoinguon/11.typ

 = 11.
-Stories About a Tiger
+Stories About Tigers

 By mid-1950,
 French colonial forces finally carried out their plan